New Jersey Slip and Fall Accident Lawyer

 Most slip and fall accident cases are based upon a premises liability theory, which in everyday language means that property owners have a duty to keep their property reasonably safe for others.
 To be able to recover damages in a slip and fall accident case, the injured party must prove that their injuries were the result of a defective or unsafe condition on someone else’s property.

-Our lawyers have successfully handled hundreds of slip and fall cases, and are skilled in proving the essential elements of any slip and fall case, including:
+Our New Jersey Slip and Fall Accident Lawyer have successfully handled hundreds of slip and fall cases, and are skilled in proving the essential elements of any slip and fall case, including:

 - Dangerous conditions existed on the property,